Introduce NamedPredicates, similar to Hibernate Search 5's full-text filters

-The idea is to allow users to declare filters as part of the mapping, and then allow to enable filters on an already-built query to add predicates.
+The idea is to allow users to declare filters as part of the mapping, and then allow to enable filters in a query to add predicates.
 Users can pass parameters to the filter when enabling it.

 The filters could be as simple as callbacks taking some context as a parameter and adding predicates to it using a DSL.

-Note we must also allow filters to specify routing keys (“shard identifiers”) to implement the equivalent of org.hibernate.search.filter.ShardSensitiveOnlyFilter; see also
+Note we used to allow filters to specify routing keys (“shard identifiers”) to implement the equivalent of org.hibernate.search.filter.ShardSensitiveOnlyFilter; see also

 For testing, see org/hibernate/search/v6poc/integrationtest/mapper/pojo/JavaBeanProgrammaticMappingRoutingIT.java:147